RememberOfLife/mirabel/README.md

 ## todo
 * exiting the client segfaults
-* chat colors and delete is broken again
 * about window with version etc, also cmd line switch for version
 * add option to use different imgui font
 * super basic plugin manager